limekex/tvs-virtual-sports/FAQ.md

 ## Who can access the Strava settings?
 Only administrators with the `manage_options` capability can access and modify the Strava API settings.

+## How does the Strava connection flow work?
+After logging in and authorizing via Strava, you are redirected to `/strava/connected?code=...`.
+On this page, a script automatically POSTs the code to the REST endpoint `/wp-json/tvs/v1/strava/connect`.
+If successful, your Strava tokens are securely stored in your WordPress user meta (`tvs_strava`).
+You are then redirected to your profile page.
+If there is an error, you will see a retry option.

 ## How are the Strava credentials stored?
 The Strava API credentials are stored securely in WordPress options using WordPress's built-in options API.
 They are stored as `tvs_strava_client_id` and `tvs_strava_client_secret`.